menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Derby is worth considering.

-Derby is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Derby does not have a public transit system used by locals to get to and from work.

 The population of Derby is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.58% of adults in Derby have a bachelor's degree or even advanced degree.